Conor Oberst: Personal life

 In December 2013, Oberst was accused of sexual assault by a female fan, leading to widespread media coverage.
-However, by July 2014, she had retracted the accusation, stating that the accusations were "100% false" and that "my actions were wrong and could undermine the claims of actual sexual assault victims, and for that I also apologize".
+However, by July 2014, she had retracted the accusation, stating that the accusations were "100% false" and that "my actions were wrong and could undermine the claims of actual sexual assault victims, and for that I also apologize."
 Of the period in his life, Oberst said "I'm not violent towards anyone ...
 And for a second, to have the whole world think that [the allegations were] true about me just did a number on my psyche."
 He also went on to emphasize that he did not want to minimize how frequently women are sexually assaulted and said that "as painful and surreal and fucked up as my situation was, I don't ever want to use this as an example to justify anything."

 Oberst's brother Matthew died suddenly on November 27, 2016, in Cary, North Carolina, where he was a schoolteacher.
 He was 42.

 Health

-On October 28, 2015, in the midst of Desaparecidos' tour for their second studio album Payola, it was announced that Oberst had been hospitalized due to "laryngitis, anxiety, and exhaustion", according to a press release.
-The entirety of Desaparecidos' remaining tour dates were cancelled and Oberst returned to his hometown of Omaha to recuperate.
+On October 28, 2015, in the midst of Desaparecidos' tour for their second studio album, Payola, it was announced that Oberst had been hospitalized due to "laryngitis, anxiety, and exhaustion", according to a press release.
+The entirety of Desaparecidos' remaining tour dates were canceled and Oberst returned to his hometown of Omaha to recuperate.

 In September 2024, Oberst lost his voice after Bright Eyes completed three warm-up shows in preparation for their tour in support of Five Dice, All Threes.
-The band cancelled its next three shows "to prioritise rest and recuperation for the remainder of the month".
-On September 27, Bright Eyes cancelled all of their 2024 tour dates following medical tests which determined Oberst "developed a condition that is exacerbated by excessive singing, requiring both treatment and recuperation".
+The band canceled its next three shows "to prioritise rest and recuperation for the remainder of the month".
+On September 27, Bright Eyes canceled all of their 2024 tour dates following medical tests which determined Oberst "developed a condition that is exacerbated by excessive singing, requiring both treatment and recuperation".
 The band's second show, in Cleveland, sparked concern from fans after Oberst appeared to be heavily intoxicated and, while slurring his words, expressed frustration with his strained voice and subsequently joked about killing himself.
 On October 23, Oberst posted a video message in which he thanked fans for their messages of support and reported "feeling a lot better".
 Bright Eyes resumed their tour in January 2025.